jomefavourite/CGPA-Result-Forecaster/README.md

 # CGPA Result Forecaster

+This project is for Hashnode Vercel Hackathon

+## What it does

+The CGPA Result Forecaster calculates your GPA and CGPA score, then from your current score forecast the average estimate score to end up with a 1st, 2nd upper/lower class.

 ## How to use CGPA Result Forecaster

 - Add the number of columns you want (i.e. the